 User column sorting: User columns in the matrix are sorted from left to right by the average score for the selected skills and chapters.
 The user with the highest average score appears on the far left.

 User list sorting: The user list on the right is sorted in descending order by average score.
 The user with the highest average is at the top.
+You can change the sort order by clicking on the column headers (for example, to sort by last skill update)

 Accessing user profiles: Clicking a user name in the list opens the user's profile in a new browser tab, allowing you to view more detailed information about their skills and ratings.